darbyjohnston/toucan/README.md

 Image Graph
 ===========
-Image processing graph for a timeline with two tracks:
+Image processing graph of a frame in a timeline with two tracks:

 ![Composite Tracks Graph](images/CompositeTracksGraph.svg)